KSI, from ‘endearing’ class clown to YouTuber who has changed the face of boxing

 Fighting into the future

-Fans will hope that KSI’s preparations for his next fight will keep him out of such trouble, though his progress has been gradual.
-His form is lacking, but his power is impressive.
-This weekend, he will test his attributes against Joe Fournier.
-The 40-year-old, a former pro boxer with a 9-0 record and an exhibition defeat by David Haye in 2021, got his start in the fitness industry before moving into the nightclub business.
+Fans will hope that KSI’s preparations for his future fights will keep him out of such trouble, though his progress has only ever been gradual.
+His form is lacking, but his power is impressive, as he demonstrated against Joe Fournier in May.
+The 40-year-old, a former pro boxer with a 9-0 record and an exhibition defeat by David Haye in 2021, was continually caught by heavy shots from KSI for a round-and-a-half, although it was in fact an accidental elbow that finished off Fournier.

+In any case, it was a brutal knockout for Fournier, who left Wembley Arena in a daze to return to his fitness and nightclub businesses.
 Perhaps those are areas for KSI to conquer one day; it would not be a surprise.
-For now, however, his boxing endeavour takes priority and takes him back to Wembley Arena.
+For now, however, his boxing endeavour takes priority.

-JJ had his school in stitches during a rendition of Sweeney Todd; KSI will hope to have Fournier’s head in stitches come Saturday night.
+JJ’s goal was always to leave his schoolmates in stitches.
+KSI sets out to leave his opponents with stitches.

 Click here to subscribe to The Independent’s Sport YouTube channel for all the latest sports videos.